Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 <h1 id="h_01HABT18WSGG477SSMB4BGB04K">Sessions</h1>
 <p>
-  <span style="font-weight: 400;">Session, in its most basic definition, is a group of interactions a user engages in your application/website in a given timeframe.
+  <span>Session, in its most basic definition, is a group of interactions a user engages in your application/website in a given timeframe.
 It can be used to keep track of user-specific states like user identity, views, and events.
 Again, it can be seen as hits to the server by a single user, grouped in a certain way.
 Countly has a specific internal logic to group these hits and calls them as sessions.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">In Countly, there are two main methods you can use to track sessions in your application or website.
+  <span>In Countly, there are two main methods you can use to track sessions in your application or website.
 These are automatic session tracking and manual session tracking.
 They both obey the same session flow where a session starts with a “begin session” signal, a session is updated/extended with a “session duration” signal (which is configurable and by default is every 60 seconds), and a session end mark is given by “end session” signal.
 While the automatic session tracking follows this flow with a certain logic and triggers, as explained below, in the case of the manual tracking, the triggers are set by the developers who integrate the SDK into their application or website.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">In automatic session tracking, sessions always start with a “begins session” signal when a user connects to your website/app, session is updated/extended by “session update” signal as long as the user is active and the session ends with an “end session” request when the app or site is closed.</span>
+  <span>In automatic session tracking, sessions always start with a “begins session” signal when a user connects to your website/app, session is updated/extended by “session update” signal as long as the user is active and the session ends with an “end session” request when the app or site is closed.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">However, for Web SDK, after the session has started, as long as the user is active (like clicking or scrolling through a page), the inactivity timer will be reset to its initial value (which is 20 minutes by default).
+  <span>However, for Web SDK, after the session has started, as long as the user is active (like clicking or scrolling through a page), the inactivity timer will be reset to its initial value (which is 20 minutes by default).
 This way, the inactivity timer will only start counting when a user is inactive for the last minute (this default value can be changed during the initialization.).
 And if the user stays inactive for the whole duration of the inactivity timer, only then, the session will come to an end.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">In case a user becomes active just at the end of the inactivity timer or just at the end of the session, Countly servers provide a grace period to extend the session instead of terminating it.
+  <span>In case a user becomes active just at the end of the inactivity timer or just at the end of the session, Countly servers provide a grace period to extend the session instead of terminating it.
 This “session cooldown” value is 15 seconds by default and can be changed from the Countly dashboard under the settings section:</span>
 </p>
 <p>
   <img src="/guide-media/01GVBGKPGGWB79MAQ25JJBXCN9" alt="001.png">